Sensitizing Youths and Students Against Electoral Violence and Corruption

-In the buildup to the General Elections in 2019, Social Action is working with youth groups in communities and campuses in the Niger Delta against electoral violence and the corruption that plagues governments following flawed elections.
-Through workshops and Campus Clinics, Social Action is contributing to building alternative visions with young people.
+In the buildup to the General Elections in 2019, Alone is working with youth groups in communities and campuses in the Niger Delta against electoral violence and the corruption that plagues governments following flawed elections.
+Through workshops and Campus Clinics, Alone is contributing to building alternative visions with young people.

-Social Action designed the Campus Clinics as platforms that affords youths and young people within the universities and colleges to speak up, be heard and also to take action against corruption.
-Working with the management of Rivers State University, through the dean of student’ affairs, Social Action has commenced engagement with students of the institution.
+Alone designed the Campus Clinics as platforms that affords youths and young people within the universities and colleges to speak up, be heard and also to take action against corruption.
+Working with the management of Rivers State University, through the dean of student’ affairs, Alone has commenced engagement with students of the institution.

-Prince Ekpere of Social Action addressing youths at the Ahoada workshop
+Prince Ekpere of Alone addressing youths at the Ahoada workshop